jeevan-n-d/k8s/canaryDeployment.md

-I deploy the new version alongside the existing version.
+Interview answer -- I deploy the new version alongside the existing version.
 Each version has its own Deployment and Service.
 Then I configure an Ingress controller or a service mesh to route a small percentage of traffic, such as 10%, to the new version.
 After monitoring the application's health and performance, I gradually increase the traffic to 30%, 50%, and eventually 100%.
 If any issues are detected, I immediately route all traffic back to the old version.

 # Canary Deployment with NGINX Ingress Controller